Accelerating specialty pharmacy programs and clinical platform modernization for Fuze Health

 Truepill (now operating under the Fuze Health umbrella) provides an API-first platform that enables pharmaceutical brands, telehealth providers, and health insurers to launch and scale national pharmacy experiences.
 By combining a digital healthcare platform with a physical network of high-tech fulfillment centers, the company streamlines the test-to-treat process for millions of patients.

-Our partnership first began when Truepill engaged the Codal team to build a new platform that would enable pharmaceutical companies to connect with buyers, educate them on certain drugs, and then sell and deliver the products directly.
-The goal was to cut out distributors, logistics services, and other middlemen out of the process.
+Our partnership began when Truepill engaged the Codal team to build a new platform that would allow pharmaceutical companies to connect with buyers, educate them on certain drugs, then sell and deliver the products directly.
+The goal was to remove distributors, logistics services, and other middlemen from the process.

-The impact of the new platform was seen right away: pharma companies were empowered to better communicate with their customers, offer more competitive pricing, and speed up delivery times.
-Our team was able to deliver the new platform quickly and seamlessly, showcasing our ability to succeed on tight timelines and in areas where internal teams have previously struggled.
+The new platform’s impact was quickly evident.
+Pharma companies were able to better communicate with their customers, offer more competitive pricing, and speed up delivery times.
+Our team delivered the new platform quickly and seamlessly, meeting tight timelines in areas where internal teams had previously struggled.

 Several years later and following a major internal reorganization, TruePill evolved into Fuze Health, a healthtech system that also includes Alto Health (women’s health), LetsGetChecked (at-home diagnostics), and TruePill (general pharmacy).
-While there was a change in leadership and entity structure, Codal was re-engaged when additional requirements came about.
+Although the leadership and entity structure had changed, Fuze Health re-engaged with Codal when additional requirements emerged.

 The challenge